Skip to main content

 The main entrance to the National Park, which bears his name (“TRNP”), is located in Medora, providing visitors with direct access to the unique landscape of the Badlands, including his ranch.

-The impact of this landscape on Roosevelt is an important aspect of the TRPLF vision for the project: TRPLF wishes to construct a building that celebrates not just Theodore Roosevelt, but also his connection to this iconic American landscape that influenced him – and, by extension, our nation – so deeply.
+The impact of this landscape on Roosevelt is an important aspect of the TRPLF vision for the project: TRPLF wishes to construct a building that celebrates not just Theodore Roosevelt but also his connection to this iconic American landscape that influenced him – and, by extension, our nation – so deeply.

 Theodore Roosevelt died—unexpectedly—on January 6, 1919, and the nation awoke, stunned by the news that such a vigorous, larger-than-life figure was gone.
 Memorials were planned, associations formed, historic homes preserved, and yet Theodore Roosevelt does not have a presidential library.